SimonBlanke/Gradient-Free-Optimizers/docs/source/user_guide/optimizers/local/downhill_simplex.rst

 Downhill Simplex
 ================

-The Downhill Simplex algorithm (also known as the Nelder-Mead method) uses a geometric approach: it maintains a simplex (a shape with n+1 vertices in n-dimensional space) and transforms it through reflection, expansion, contraction, and shrinking operations to find the optimum.
+Downhill Simplex (Nelder-Mead) operates on a geometric structure rather than sampling from a neighborhood distribution.
+It maintains a simplex of n+1 vertices in n-dimensional space (a triangle in 2D, a tetrahedron in 3D) and transforms it through four operations: reflection of the worst vertex through the centroid, expansion along the reflection direction, contraction toward the centroid, and shrinking the entire simplex toward the best vertex.
+The simplex reshapes itself at each iteration based on the objective values at its vertices, adapting its orientation and size to the local curvature of the function.

 .. grid:: 2